StatsRhian/personal-projects/ideas/blog-ideas.md

 - [ ] Introducing R Ladies Lancaster
 - [ ] Docker with R integration
 - [ ] Converting R to Json and API posting
+- [ ] Analysis of my experience with twitter hate bubbles